ashutoshmjain/gita/src/mathuraChap09.md

 Interesting idea! - said the Friend.

-Angel continued after making sure of the heightened curiosity of both his listeners - The imperceptible thing that is locked-in - is complete in itself - because it is simply a connection  - an island between two opposing sides.
-In fact, it is as if this thing wants to look at itself from two opposing sides.
-We may hypothesize, the very reason of separation (manifestation) -  is to identify this island!
-To know the meaning hidden in every separation.
+Angel continued after making sure of the heightened curiosity of both his listeners - The imperceptible thing that is locked-in - is complete in itself - because it is simply a logic of separation - the rule for a cell to split into two - same for a branch of tree to split into two.
+It is the knowledge of the all the children elements - complete lineage.
+In other words it is the Identity of a group.

 ---